 The Association derives revenue from royalties, the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Association.
-Therefore, we were not able to determine whether any adjustments might be necessary to royalty revenue, net revenue and cash flows from operations for the years ended March 31, 2020 and March 31, 2019, current assets and net assets as at March 31, 2020 and March 31, 2019.
-Our audit opinion on the financial statements for the year ended March 31, 2019 was modified accordingly because of the possible effects of this limitation in scope.
+Therefore, we were not able to determine whether any adjustments might be necessary to royalty revenue, net revenue and cash flows from operations for the years ended March 31, 2022 and March 31, 2021, current assets and net assets as at March 31, 2022 and March 31, 2021.